IBBProject/installation/README.md

 The `install-ibb.sh` is dynamically generated from all the files inside the `lib/` directory.
 To build the latest `install-ibb.sh` file, simply run `./build-install-file.sh`.
 This will overwrite the existing `install-ibb.sh` file with the latest version.

-# Development TODOs:

-- [x] Write builder script to compile all helper functions into one script
-- [x] Fix KTunnel Install where prompts for user input during Certificate Generation
-- [x] Write checks in ktunnel to check if certs are already installed
-- [x] Write checks for all files to not install again if not needed
-- [ ] Write flag to update IBB - k3s, k8s version, helm
-- [ ] Install components using argo for easy updates